 - Certain Integrated Circuit Packages Provided With Multiple Heat-Conducting Paths and Products Containing Same (2012), USITC Inv.
 No. 337-TA-851 - Represented LG Electronics in a patent infringement investigation brought by ITRI alleging LG’s LCD televisions contain integrated circuit packages provided with multiple heat-conducting paths that infringe one or more claims of the asserted patent.
 ITRI withdrew their complaint and requested that the ITC terminate the investigation.
 The complainant also indicated that it would not refile the case at the ITC.

 - Certain Products Containing Interactive Program Guide and Parental Control Technology (2012), USITC Inv.
-No. 337-TA-845 – Representing Mitsubishi Electric against allegations of infringement of three US patents relating to interactive program guides and parental control technology contained in certain products such as digital televisions.
+No. 337-TA-845 – Represented Mitsubishi Electric against allegations of infringement of three US patents relating to interactive program guides and parental control technology contained in certain products such as digital televisions.
+The case settled favorably.

 - Certain Mobile Electronic Devices Incorporating Haptics (2012), USITC Inv.
-No. 337-TA-834 – Representing respondent Motorola Mobility, Inc. and Motorola Mobility Holdings, Inc. (collectively Motorola) against allegations of patent infringement by Immersion Corporation.
-The six US patents at issue relate to the incorporation of haptic feedback technology in mobile electronic devices, including cellular phones and smartphones.
+No. 337-TA-834 – Represented Motorola Mobility, Inc. and Motorola Mobility Holdings, Inc. (collectively Motorola) against allegations of patent infringement filed by Immersion Corporation.
+The six US patents at issue related to the incorporation of haptic feedback technology in mobile electronic devices, including cellular phones and smartphones.
 Immersion moved to terminate the investigation on the basis of withdrawal of the complaint and the ALJ granted the motion as an Initial Determination (ID) (Order No. 35).
 No petitions for review of the ID were filed, thus the Commission determined not to review the ID.
 The investigation was terminated.

 - Certain Automotive GPS Navigation Systems, Components Thereof, and Products Containing The Same (2011), USITC Inv.
 No. 337-TA-814 – Represented respondents Hyundai Motor Company, Kia Motors Corporation, and Nissan Motor Co.
 Ltd. against allegations of patent infringement by Beacon Navigation GmbH.
 The four patents at issue related to Global Positioning System (GPS) technology.
 Beacon Navigation GmbH was seeking exclusion of cars containing infringing automotive GPS units from the United States, which could have affected up to thirty percent of our clients’ US business.
 After we notified the complainant of an intent to file a motion regarding discovery related to licensing and its domestic industry allegations, complainant withdrew its complaint and the investigation was terminated.

 - Certain Devices for Improving Uniformity Used in a Backlight Module and Components Thereof and Products Containing The Same (2011), USITC Inv.
-No. 337-TA-805 – Represented LG Electronics and LG Displays respondents against allegations from complainants Industrial Technology Research Institution and ITRI International Inc. (ITRI) regarding infringement of its patent for LCD backlight technology.
+No. 337-TA-805 – Represented respondents LG Electronics and LG Displays against allegations from complainants Industrial Technology Research Institution and ITRI International Inc. (ITRI) regarding infringement of its patent for LCD backlight technology.
 ITRI contended that LG’s LCD televisions and monitors had infringed its patent for an apparatus that it claimed ensures a backlight produces uniform illumination.
-The investigation went to trial in July 2012 and the ALJ issued his Initial Determination in October 2012 finding noninfringement and no domestic industry.
-In May 2013, the Commission affirmed Judge Essex’s construction of the patent claim terms in dispute, and also affirmed, with minor modification, Judge Essex’s findings of noninfringement and lack of a domestic industry, as well as Judge Essex’s ruling that the asserted patents claims are invalid as anticipated by prior art.
+The investigation went to trial in July 2012 and the ITC found the patent invalid and not infringed.
+It's decision was affirmed on appeal by the Federal Circuit.

 - Certain Electronic Digital Media Devices and Components Thereof (2011), USITC Inv.
 No. 337-TA-796 – Represented respondent Samsung against allegations brought by Apple Inc. of patent infringement related to mobile phone handsets and tablet computers.